16 FASCINATING Museums in Antalya to Visit

 This is a very small museum in Antalya dedicated to the preservation and conservation of marine life and the ecosystem.

-It’s aim is to care for and protect sea creatures, especially endangered species.
+Its aim is to care for and protect sea creatures, especially endangered species.
 It has nine species of shark, 150 species of fish, sponges, corals, as well as crustaceans such as crabs and lobsters, and Octopus and Squid.

 It’s very small and, honestly, not worth venturing out of your way for.
 If you happen to pass by it, then it’s free to enter and worth checking out.